Why is My Dog’s Nose Dry?

 Dogs have an extremely well developed sense of smell – far higher than humans.
 They depend much more on their sense of smell to extract information from the world around them.

 Because scent particles stick to wet surfaces much better, a dog’s nose is generally lubricated with moisture.
 The moisture comes from mucous producing glands.
-A dog will also frequently lick his nose in order to ‘taste’ these scent particles, but also to keep the nose free of debris.
+A dog will also frequently lick his nose, in order to ‘taste’ these scent particles, but also to keep the nose free of debris.

 The environmental factor.

 There are environmental conditions that can affect a dog’s nose – (as well as skin and fur).
-Extreme cold weather or a hot, stuffy environment in a centrally heated home, or lying close to an open fire, may all cause a dog’s nose and skin to dry out.
+Extreme cold weather or a hot, stuffy, environment in a centrally heated home, or lying close to an open fire, may all cause a dog’s nose and skin to dry out.

-Elderly dogs often suffer from dry noses.
+Elderly canines often suffer from dry noses.
 As a dog ages, many parts of their bodies may not work as well as they used to.
 Therefore, having a dry nose may just be part of getting older.

-Sunburn can often cause a dog’s nose to become dry and even cracked.
+Sunburn can often cause a dog’s nose to become dry and cracked.
 Light coloured dogs are often more susceptible to sun burnt noses.
 You can buy dog safe sun protection screen to combat this problem.

 A dog that has been exercising hard or, running around with other dogs, may become dehydrated – especially in warmer weather.
 Your dog’s nose may indicate this, but it should become moist again once he has cooled down and had a drink.